oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 ```

 The fragment rooted in `b()` is visualized below.
 The optimization tree of a fragment always contains all optimization
 phases from its original compilation unit.
-Individual optimizations are kept only if their position is in the subtree
+Individual optimizations are kept only if their positions are in the subtree
 of `b()`.
 Notice that the positions of the optimizations in the fragment are corrected, so that they are relative
 to `b()`.